networkRob/ansible-eos-topo-builder/README.md

 ```
 $ ./build
 ============================================================================
 Please answer the following questions to help customize your lab deployment.
 ============================================================================

+**** This set of scripts leverages Ansible-Vault for sensitive information storage ****

+Please enter a password to be used for Ansible-Vault:
 How many spine switches will be used?
 1
 How many leaf switches will be used?
 2
 What is the name for this topology?
-AnsiblePush
+1S2L
 What is the IP address or hostname for ESXI? esxi-02
 What is the username for esxi-02? ansible
 What is the password for ansible on esxi-02?